ABZerra/Treat/docs/app-documentation.md

 - **Daily Recovery & Habits** – The app subtracts a recovery amount each day.
 Completed habits grant bonus recovery equal to their value for that day.
 Bonuses stack with manual entries.
 - **Streaks & Predictions** – `stats` also calculates current and best healthy streaks.
 If the user exceeds the allowance, the app estimates the date health returns to 80% based on daily recovery.
 - **Challenge Mode** – A separate tracker with strict allowance and no decay.
 Users choose a horizon; Treat counts treats in that range and reports remaining budget.
-- **Import/Export** – CSV import merges new rows into existing history.
-Export produces a full CSV with treat and recovery rows for the entire history.
+- **Import/Export** – Export creates a CSV of raw treat history.
+Importing a CSV merges those rows into existing data and recalculates recovery.
 - **Offline-first PWA** – A service worker caches core files (`sw.js`) so the app works offline and updates in the background.

 ## Hidden Mechanisms